 Corporate members shall be listed on any website that NZCS may choose to publish under the heading of "Corporate members".
 Corporate membership does not imply that NZCS and it's members endorse any goods, services or equipment supplied by the corporate member.
 All corporate members shall provide to the secretary of NZCS, details of a "point of contact person" who is either engaged or employed by the applicant and to whom all communications can be forwarded.

 All applications for corporate membership are reviewed by the committee for final approval.

 A Life Member is a person who is acknowledged by the society as a longstanding Member of the Society.
-A Life Member has all the rights and responsibilities of a Member (including the right to vote), but does not have to pay fees, subscriptions, or levies.
+A Life Member has all the rights and responsibilities of a Member (including the right to vote).
+A Life Member is not liable for membership fees.